 Historical research is not only a good tool for writers, but is a skill that can carried across to other jobs; it requires the ability to prioritise information, recognise reliable sources, and deploy facts in effective ways.
 This is a skill well worth developing.

-Guest post contributed by Sheree Crawford.
+This guest post was contributed by Sheree Crawford.
 Sheree is a UK based content writer and ghostwriter and often writes about the art of writing.